Scaffolding Accidents In Buffalo, New York

 It is extremely important to have detailed procedures in place for operating, assembling, dismantling and shifting the scaffold.
 Head controllers should be exceptionally knowledgeable, capable, experienced and thoroughly trained to ensure that assembly and dismantling are completed prudently as per the manufacturer’s instructions.

-If you, or a loved one, were injured in a scaffolding accident, contact the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today at 716-839-3939.
+If you, or a loved one, were injured in a scaffolding accident, contact the Dietrich Law Firm P.C. today at 716-839-3939.
 Our team of highly experienced and top rated scaffolding accident injury lawyers in Buffalo, New York will fight for the compensation that you deserve for the injuries that you suffered.
 This may include monetary compensation for your medical bills, lost time from work and pain and suffering.

 New York Labor Law § 240, commonly referred to as the scaffolding law, encompasses special provisions for employees injured by or on scaffolds and other similar equipment.